Catalans hold on for win over Toulouse

 Catalans then showed gritty defence to keep the visitors out, despite losing the influential McMeeken to what looked like a serious shoulder injury.

-Both sides are back in action on Monday, with depleted Catalans travelling to Salford and Toulouse hosting improving Castleford.
+Both sides are back in action on Monday, with depleted Catalans travelling to Salford, while Toulouse host Hull KR.

 Catalans: Napa, McIlorum, Dezaria, Jullien, McMeeken, Garcia, Drinkwater, Pearce, Yaha, Whitley, Romano, Davies, May.